GreptimeTeam/greptimedb-grafana-datasource/README.md

 ***use yarn 1.x (There's a little problem with npm)***

-Execute theses commands in code root folder
+Execute these commands in code root folder

 1. Install dependencies